heartpoints/heartpoints.org/README.md

 1. There exists a heartpoints.org organization
 2. The organization contains a project named heartpoints-org
 3. As an admin within the organization
+    0. Add an admin if needed by creating an IAM for the user and granting the `Owner` permission
     1. Create a service account "cicd".
 At the time of this writing, the generated account email is: cicd-353@heartpoints-org.iam.gserviceaccount.com.
 Important: if you recreate this service account, you must update `cicdServiceAccountEmail()` within heartpoints.sh.
 Make sure the service account has the following permissions:
         * Kubernetes Engine Admin
         * Service Account User
         * Storage Admin
-    2. Create an IAM for mchen@heartpoints.org with the "Owner" permission
 4. Generate JSON key and add it to the [credentials repository](https://github.com/heartpoints/credentials)
 5. Run `./hp createGKECluster`